CEN3031-Spring23/cen3031-spring23-semester-project-group-7/README.md

     - All Java files in the repository are needed except tester files (these files are in the "tests" directory)
     - The directory named "imgs"
 3. Once all necessary files and "imgs" directory are located, place them in your "src" directory in your local Java project
+    - All text files will need to be added(copy and paste) to the project folder
 4. You're done with the installation

 ---